faiceps/data-warehouse/README.md

 ---

-# 📊 Data Warehouse and Analytics Project — Detailed Walkthrough
+# 📊 Data Warehouse and Analytics Project : Full Project Showcase

 ## 📂 1.
 Datasets (`/datasets`)
 Two raw source data representing the CRM and ERP systems are ingested into the **Bronze layer**.